2020 United States presidential election in North Carolina: Republican primary

 The North Carolina Republican Party submitted to the state only the name of incumbent President Donald Trump to be listed on the primary ballot.
-The campaign of Bill Weld "has written to the [state Board of Elections] asking to be added to the ballot, arguing that his candidacy meets the legal test because he’s received 'widespread news coverage,' raised more than $1.2 million, and has qualified for the primary ballot in six other states," according to the News and Observer.
+The campaign of Bill Weld "has written to the [state Board of Elections] asking to be added to the ballot, arguing that his candidacy meets the legal test because he’s received 'widespread news coverage,' raised more than $1.2 million, and has qualified for the primary ballot in six other states," according to The News & Observer.
 Joe Walsh similarly petitioned the state board of elections.
 On Dec.
 20, 2019, the state board unanimously voted to include both Weld and Walsh on the ballot.